 There is robust evidence that minimum wage increases over the past 30 years have boosted pre-taxand-transfer incomes at the bottom of the income distribution.
 Across specifications with alternative assumptions about the appropriate counterfactual, I find that minimum wages reduce the shares with family incomes below 50, 75, 100 and 125 percent of the federal poverty threshold.
-The long run poverty rate elasticities range between -0.220 and -0.552, and all of these are statistically significant.
+The long run poverty rate elasticities range between -0.220 and -0.459, and all of these are statistically significant.
 I also find that a higher minimum wage improves the family income distribution in the sense of first order stochastic dominance.
-The clearest increases are for the 10th and 15th quantiles, with elasticities ranging between 0.152 and 0.493 across alternative models.
-While these results hold across a range of specifications, the preferred specification with a rich set of controls suggest an elasticity of around 0.426 for the 10th quantile of family incomes.
+The clearest increases are for the 10th and 15th quantiles, with elasticities ranging between 0.152 and 0.430 across alternative models.
+While these results hold across a range of specifications, the preferred specification with a rich set of controls suggest an elasticity of around 0.359 for the 10th quantile of family incomes.
+Overall, around a third of the income increases resulting from minimum wage changes accrue to those in the bottom 15 percent of the family income distribution (roughly corresponding to those with incomes under the federal poverty level), while around 80 percent accrue to those in the bottom third of the family income distribution.
 At the same time, I also find evidence that there are sizable offsets in public assistance in response to minimum wage gains.
-For those in the bottom fifth of the distribution, around 30% of the income gains are offset through reductions in non-cash-transfers as well as tax credits.
+For those in the bottom fifth of the distribution, around 30%of the income gains are offset through reductions in non-cash-transfers as well as tax credits.
 These offsets seem to be the largest near the federal poverty threshold-consistent with losses in eligibility in programs such as SNAP.

 What do these estimates imply about the likely impact on poverty from an increase in the federal minimum wage from the current \$7.25/hour to, say, \$12/hour?
 Taking into account the state minimum wages as of January 2017 suggests that this policy would raise the effective minimum wage-i.e., the maximum of federal or state standard-by 41 percent (or 0.34 log points).
-Using the long run minimum wage elasticity for the poverty rate of -0.53 from the preferred specification and a 13.5 percent poverty rate among the non-elderly population in 2016 suggests a 2.45 percentage point reduction in the poverty rate from this minimum wage increase.
-Given the roughly 270 million non-elderly Americans in 2016, this translates into 6.6 million fewer individuals living in poverty.
-We can also expect the same minimum wage increase to raise family incomes by 14.5 percent at the 10th quantile of the equivalized family income distribution in the long run.
-For the 10th quantile, this translates into an annual income increase of \$2,538; after accounting for the offset due to reduced tax credits and transfers, this amounts to an increase of \$2,140.19 Therefore, the increase in the federal minimum wage can play an important role in reducing poverty and raising family incomes at the bottom.
-To put this in context, Hoynes et al. (2006) estimate that EITC reduces non-elderly poverty rate by around 1.7 percent, and cash transfers (means tested and non-means tested) cash transfers reduce it by around 3.8 percentage point, while non-cash transfers (other than Medicaid) reduce it by around 0.9 percentage point.
-In other words, a substantial increase in the minimum wage would likely have an impact on the non-elderly poverty rate comparable to means tested public assistance programs.
+Using the long run minimum wage elasticity for the poverty rate of -0.446 from the preferred specification and a 12.7 percent poverty rate among the non-elderly population in 2016 suggests a 1.9 percentage point reduction in the poverty rate from this minimum wage increase.
+Given the roughly 270 million non-elderly Americans in 2016, this translates into 6.16 million fewer individuals living in poverty.
+We can also expect the same minimum wage increase to raise family incomes by 12.2 percent at the 10th quantile of the equivalized family income distribution in the long run.
+For the 10th quantile, this translates into an annual income increase of \$2,140; after accounting for the offset due to reduced tax credits and transfers, this amounts to an increase of \$1,826.
+22 Therefore, the increase in the federal minimum wage can play an important role in reducing poverty and raising family incomes at the bottom.
+To put this in context, Hoynes et al. (2006) estimate that EITC reduces non-elderly poverty rate by around 1.7 percentage points.
+She also finds that cash transfers (means tested and non-means tested) cash transfers reduce it by as much as 3.8 percentage point, while non-cash transfers (other than Medicaid) reduce it by around 0.9 percentage point.23 In other words, a substantial increase in the minimum wage would likely have an impact on the non-elderly poverty rate comparable to means tested public assistance programs.